wandb/docs/docs/support/how_log_artifact_existing_run.md

 tags:
    - artifacts
 ---

-Occasionally, you may want to mark an artifact as the output of a previously logged run.
-In that scenario, you can [reinitialize the old run](../guides/runs/resuming.md) and log new artifacts to it as follows:
+Occasionally, it is necessary to mark an artifact as the output of a previously logged run.
+In this case, reinitialize the old run and log new artifacts as follows:

 ```python
 with wandb.init(id="existing_run_id", resume="allow") as run: